Liquid latex: Cosmetic or special effects makeup

+Liquid latex used for special effects makeup projects like scars and gashes incorporate flesh-colored latex that is applied to the skin and then built up using materials such as tissue paper and cotton.
+Fumes from the ammonia in liquid latex can irritate the eyes when it is used for special effects makeup around the face.

 Removing latex from skin can cause pain or pull body hairs out, similar to waxing.
 Even though latex is non-toxic, some people can have an allergic reaction to it.
 The most severe of these happen immediately and are categorized as an immediate hypersensitivity reaction.

-Fumes from the ammonia in liquid latex can irritate the eyes when it is used on the face.
-For this reason, it is recommended that liquid latex be allowed to vent for several minutes before being applied in this way.
-Appropriate liquid latex safety guidelines should be followed before the cosmetic use of liquid latex.

-Liquid latex used for special effects makeup projects like scars and gashes incorporate flesh-coloured latex that is applied to the skin and then built up using materials such as tissue paper and cotton.

-Mold Making
+Mold making

 Liquid Latex is useful for molding due to its flexibility once dried, which allows for the casting of undercut sculpture.
 There are several methods for making a latex mold, each with numerous variations.
 Below is a general outline of several methods.
 In any method of mold making, care must be taken to avoid air bubbles on the first layer of applied latex.

-Brush Method
+Brush method

-First, the original object to be molded (master) is cleaned and dried before being paced onto a non-porous substrate.
+First, the original object to be molded, called the master, is cleaned and dried before being placed onto a non-porous substrate.
 Next, liquid latex is painted onto the master, leaving the bottom uncovered, but painting out around the base on the substrate.
 Latex must be painted on in multiple layers, allowing the latex to dry between each one.
 The drying process can be expedited with the use of a fan or hair dryer.
 The number of layers applied typically ranges from 8 to 20, though more may be necessary depending on the size of the mold.
 A latex mold of a chess piece 15cm in height would normally take 8 - 10 coats.
 Reinforcement, such as burlap, string, or cheesecloth, may be added between layers to strengthen the latex, and prevent tearing during removal from the casting.

-Dip Method
+Dip method

-If your master is porous enough to draw moisture from the latex, you can simply dip the master into the liquid latex to make your mold.
-After dipping, bubbles may form on the surface of the master.
-If this happens, pop the bubbles with a brush and re-dip immediately.
-Allow latex to dry in between dips.
+If the master is sufficiently porous to draw moisture from the latex, the master is dipped into the liquid latex to make the mold.
+After dipping, the bubbles, which may form on the surface of the master, are popped with a brush and the master re-dipped immediately.
+The liquid latex is left to dry between dips.

-Removing the mold
+Removal of the mold

 Once the latex is completely dried, the latex mold is then peeled off, turning the latex mold inside-out in the process.
 Talcum powder or soapy water should be applied to the outside of the mold before removal, to prevent the latex from sticking to itself.
-After popping the latex back into its original shape, you can then use the mold to cast the item in your casting medium of choice.
+After popping the latex back into its original shape, the mold can then be used to cast the item in the casting medium of choice.